catalystcalifornia/RaceCounts/README.md

 <img src="images/Highest Disparity.png" alt="Highest Disparity">

-### Above or Below Average Racial Disparity and Outcomes by Geography
+### Above or Below Average Racial Disparity and Outcomes by Place

 Create key findings identifying whether a geography has above or below average disparity and outcomes as compared to other geographies of the same type.
 These findings are based on the average disparity z-score and average outcome z-score across all indicators for each geography.
-When the average disparity or outcome z-score across all indicators is below zero, we say that the disparity or outcome is below average.
-If the average disparity or outcome z-score is above zero, we say that the disparity or outcome is above above average.
+When the average disparity or outcome z-score across all indicators is below zero, we say that the disparity is or outcomes are below average.
+If the average disparity or outcome z-score is above zero, we say that the disparity is or outcomes are above above average.
 These findings are found on Place pages.

 <details>